kshitijkat/GeeksForGeeks-Practice-Solutions/README.md

 ## List of solutions:

-Connect words
+1-Connect words

-Find Immediate Smaller Than X
+2-Find Immediate Smaller Than X

-Minimise the maximum difference
+3-Minimise the maximum difference

-Rearrange an array with O(1) extra space
+4-Rearrange an array with O(1) extra space

-Rearrange the Digits
+5-Rearrange the Digits

-Smallest Positive missing number
+6-Smallest Positive missing number

-Strange matrix
+7-Strange matrix

-Union of Two Sorted Arrays
+8-Union of Two Sorted Arrays

-Valid Pair Sum
+9-Valid Pair Sum

-Wave array
+10-Wave array

-Determinant of a Matrix
+11-Determinant of a Matrix

-Search in a row-column sorted Matrix
+12-Search in a row-column sorted Matrix

-Spirally traversing a matrix
+13-Spirally traversing a matrix